lucas-figueiredo-m/gitlab-app-rn/README.md

 </div>
 -->

-> This project was built to practice UI design and play with Gitlab API
+> This project was built to practice UI design and play with Gitlab API, making a usefull app for Gitlab just like Github mobile App